VictoriaMetrics/VictoriaMetrics/docs/Quick-Start.md

 ```

 In VictoriaMetrics data model, datapoint's value is of type `float64`.
-And timestamp is unixtime with milliseconds precision.
+And timestamp is unix time with milliseconds precision.
 Each series can contain infinite number of datapoints.

 ### Types of metrics